 In 2014, we launched a campaign to end driver’s license suspensions for drug offenses unrelated to driving.
-Five years later, this harmful policy now persists in only eight states.
+Five years later, this harmful policy now persists in only nine states.
 And in 2019, we joined the Free to Drive campaign to end laws suspending driver’s licenses for nonpayment of fines and fees.

 See our research and read about our victories below:

 - In 2016, Massachusetts passed a law to end driver’s license suspensions for non-serious drug offenses unrelated to driving.
 The change was spurred by our 2014 report Suspending Common Sense in Massachusetts, in which we found that suspending the licenses of 7,000 state residents every year for drug offenses was ineffective and harmful.

 - Since we published our national report Reinstating Common Sense in 2016, Pennsylvania, Utah, Iowa, Mississippi, New Jersey, New York, and Washington, D.C. have ended driver's license suspensions for drug offenses that didn't involve driving.

 - Our research and advocacy continues to keep this issue in the press, maintaining pressure on states that resist reform.
 For a selection of our press coverage, see News and editorials.

 Research and resources

-Fact sheets about the eight states that still suspend driver’s licenses for drug offenses unrelated to driving:
+Fact sheets about the nine states that still suspend driver’s licenses for drug offenses unrelated to driving: